brentvatne/flix/README.markdown

 ## Intended Target Platform

-The intended target device is my testing device: **Nexus 5 on Android L**, but it works fine on most new phones I believe.
+The intended target device is my testing device: **Nexus 5 on Android Lollipop**, but it works fine on most new phones I believe.

 ## Contribute